J-Filip/Portfolio-redesign/src/projects/2022 CN-helper-2.md

 - - -

 **CONCLUSION**
-This app can now be used to quickly build an entire response out of predefined parts that are fetched using WordPress API.
+This SPA can now be used to quickly build an entire response out of predefined parts that are fetched using WordPress API.
 Body parts can be edited and you can add more of them.
 Those parts are defined by team leaders and can be customized with special keywords that represent variables in responses.
 Business logic changes are now easily implemented without touching the code, using a simple and intuitive WordPress dashboard.

 \